querkmachine/FSFrontEndDocs/troubleshooting/gulp-vs2015.md

 Some npm modules need to be built according to the environment they’re running on—Windows, Mac, Linux, etc., as well as what version of Gulp is in use.

-This build is done at the point the module is installed by VS2015, and not during any build/rebuild/clean action.
+&zwnj;<mark>This is done at the point the module is installed by VS2015</mark>, and not during any build/rebuild/clean action.
 This means that if the Node packages are installed by VS *before* upgrading Node (as above), then the packages will have been built for the environment in Visual Studio, NOT the environment you’ve just created by upgrading Node.

 As it happens, Visual Studio (seemingly) has a tendency to mis-represent what environment it is anyway and will always say that Gulp is running on a 32-bit version of Windows, even when that’s not the case.
 This will make `node-sass` confused and angry, and it will refuse to work for you as a result.
 You should probably…